Leveraging Phase Polynomials for Quantum Circuit Optimization: Phase Polynomial Circuit Optimization

-In the A* search, we use a priority queue to store circuit states, where the priority of each state is determined by the total cost function $f(n)$.
-The algorithm explores potential circuit states, and when it encounters an empty phase parity matrix, it finishes the synthesis using the Gaussian Elimination (the minimum degree-based Gaussian elimination).
-Otherwise, it applies CNOT operations from the active row pair sets and inserts new successor states into the priority queue.
+We adopt an A* search with a priority queue ordered by $f(n)$.
+When a state reaches an empty phase-parity matrix, the synthesis of the output-parity network is completed using Gaussian elimination.
+Otherwise, new successor states are generated by applying CNOTs from the active row pair set in an effort to empty the phase-parity matrix.
 An example is illustrated in Fig.~\ref{fig:treeStructure}.

-During this process, there may be times when multiple states have the same total cost.
-To resolve this, we use the lexicographical ordering of a tuple defined as as the \textbf{tie breaker} to determine which state to prioritize.
-As the search space grows exponentially larger, the complexity becomes impractical for quantum circuit compilation.
-To mitigate this, we implement a \textbf{Space Bounded A* Search}.
-Similar to the Memory-Bounded A* Search~\cite{kaindl1994AAAI, zhou2002AAAI}, we cap the size for the priority queue.
-When the queue exceeds this limit, we drop the lower priority nodes from the queue until they meet the queue size requirement, thereby pruning less promising paths and preventing further exploration along suboptimal directions.